 Make Your Editor Cry: (LATIN) [sic]

-The Latin word sic (“thus” or sometimes “so” in Latin) is shorthand for, “This is exactly what the original material says.”
+The Latin word sic is shorthand for, sic erat scriptum, which literally means thus (or sometimes so) it was written and basically means “This is exactly what the original material says.”

 When quoting something that has a spelling error or grammar mistake, or even just presents material written in a confusing way, you can insert the term “sic” in italics and enclose it in non-italic brackets (unless the surrounding text is italic, then this is reversed)